mdpanf/mdpanf/README.md

 ### 🤡 &nbsp;About Me

 - 💻 I am currently studying Machine Learning technologies;
-- 🌱 Learning Python, Cpp, Java, Go;
+- 🌱 Learning Python, Cpp, Java, Go, QT;
 - 👨🏼‍💻 My specialty is ***Information systems and technologies*** at the university.

 All my study projects are on [GitLab](https://gitlab.com/mdpanf)